The AemContext object provides access to mock implementations of:

 It is possible to combine such a unit test with a @ExtendWith annotation e.g. for Mockito JUnit Jupiter Extension.

 It is recommended to define the AemContext field as non-static field and use @BeforeEach and @AfterEach methods if you want to execute setup or tear down code for each test run.
 Since version 3.0.0 AEM Mocks also supports static AemContext fields and @BeforeAll and @AfterAll methods.
 However, you have to make sure you have no side-effects between the tests, as all changes in the AemContext object (e.g. content written to repository or OSGi services registered) are visible to all tests in the class.
+You should never try to instantiate an AemContext object within a @BeforeEach or @BeforeAll method, this may lead to duplicate context instances.

 JUnit 4: AEM Context JUnit Rule